Eclipse openDuT

 warning: hard linking files in the incremental compilation cache failed. copying files instead. consider moving the cache directory to a file system which supports hard linking in session dir

-This is mitigated by setting a different target directory for cargo in /home/vagrant/.bashrc
+This is mitigated by setting a different target directory for cargo in /home/vagrant/.bashrc on the virtual machine:

 export CARGO_TARGET_DIR=$HOME/rust-target